For this alum, it’s all about making an eco-friendly impact

 For someone who didn’t plan on studying environmental science, Loyola alum Kelsey Horton has left her mark on the local green community.

 Horton, who graduated in 2012 and now works at the Chicago-based Midwest Energy Efficiency Alliance (MEEA), was struggling to pick a major a few years ago when she signed up to live in Loyola’s Green Learning Community.
-There she met Gina Lettiere, a sustainability specialist at the Institute of Environmental Sustainability who was co-teaching the UNIV 102 seminar.
+There she met Gina Lettiere, a sustainability specialist at the School of Environmental Sustainability who was co-teaching the UNIV 102 seminar.

 Working with Lettiere, Horton became a key part of Loyola’s recycling program, doing outreach to different University departments.
 The two teamed up again in a Solutions to Environmental Problems (STEP) class, in which students looked into starting a farmers market on campus and Lettiere served as a mentor.